Kyrela/Kyrela/README.md

 ## My projects realized during my studies 🎓

 I also plan to make them open-source.
-In the meantime, you can watch some of the most important videos on my [Youtube](https://www.youtube.com/channel/UCh_LBIzGKG91pmLLh9bnXrA) page.
+In the meantime, you can watch some of the most important videos on my [Youtube](https://www.youtube.com/channel/UCh_LBIzGKG91pmLLh9bnXrA) channel.

 ## Contact me 📨